yegor256/blog/_drafts/_sticky.md

 the first time will the stream have the data.
 On every subsequent call the stream will simply be empty.
 Thus, we need to make sure that `this.text.value()` executes the encapsulated `Scalar` only once.
 All later calls must return the previously calculated value.
-We need to _cache_ them.
+So we need to _cache_ it.
 Here is how:

 {% highlight java %}
 class Encrypted5 implements Encrypted {